Bech-Bodson Ministry: Foreign policy

 In terms of the political organisation of the EEC, the Luxembourgish government had constantly opposed a representation of Luxembourg by Belgium (in conformance with the treaty of the Belgium–Luxembourg Economic Union of 1921) and insisted that Luxembourg join the common market as a sovereign state.
 It finally received what it wanted: it would be fully represented in the Commission.
 Of the nine seats in the Commission, one seat was allocated to Luxembourg.
 The Luxembourgish negotiators were convinced that the interests of the Grand Duchy as a sovereign state were best protected by the Council of Ministers.
 In these meetings of six, Luxembourg was more likely to get its voice heard.
 They also argued for a reinforcement of the powers of the Council of Ministers at the expense of the supranational organs.
 Luxembourg had only received its recognition as a sovereign state, as a full member of the international community, in the course of the Second World War and at the cost of heavy sacrifice.
-This explains the government's reticence in renouncing a part of its national prerogatives.
+This explains the government's reluctance to renounce a part of its national prerogatives.

 The signature of the Treaty of Rome in March 1957 also raised the question of the headquarters of the new Communities.
 The attitude of the Luxembourgish government may be surprising today.
-It did not immediately demand that all common market and Euratom institutions be located in Luxembourg.
-It only suggested its capital as a last resort.
+It did not immediately demand that all common market and Euratom institutions be located in Luxembourg, and only suggested its capital as a last resort.
 Instead, it argued for the solution of a split headquarters, which would put the organs of the ECSC in Luxembourg and gave Brussels the new institutions.
 The government had probably given way to the influence of certain groups who feared the country would be overrun by the European bureaucracy and would lose its identity.
 It is not clear if it missed a historic opportunity, since in opting for decentralisation, it was better able to defend its status as the location of the ECSC in the face of Brussels's and Strasbourg's candidacies, while obtaining compensation for the loss of parts that were integrated in the new common market.